Skip to Main Content

 Overview

-Application to Guttman Community College is a multi-step process.
 To begin the process for admission, applicants submit the University’s Application for Freshman Admission.
 On this form, applicants select Guttman Community College as one of six colleges to which they are applying.
 Applicants to the College are accepted on a rolling basis.
 For best consideration, students are encouraged to submit their application by December 1 for enrollment for the following Spring and February 1 for the following fall.
 Applications submitted after the deadline will still be considered but acceptance will be dependent upon enrollment availability.
-Once the application has been submitted, students must satisfy the information session requirement to complete the admissions process.
+Once the application has been submitted, students receive an email informing them of the information session and the admissions process.
 Applicants can also participate in an optional individual meeting.
-The goal of this multi-step process is to help students make intentional informed choices and understand the commitment of enrolling in Guttman Community College, as well as facilitate students’ connections with members of the college community.
+The goal of this multi-step process is to help students make intentional informed choices and understand the commitment of enrolling in Guttman Community College as well as facilitate students’ connections with members of the college community.

 Information Session

-As part of the application process, Guttman Community College requires applicants to attend an information session during which they become familiar with the College’s educational model, including the required Guttman Bridge Program and full-time attendance in the first year, the structured degree programs, and financial aid process.
+As part of the application process, Guttman invites applicants to attend an information session during which they become familiar with the College’s educational model, including the Guttman Bridge Program and full-time attendance in the first year, the structured degree programs, and financial aid process.
 This session is intended to provide students with information to determine the fit of Guttman Community College with their educational and professional goals.

 Individual Meeting

-Following the information session, applicants are encouraged to participate in an optional thirty-minute meeting to engage in a deeper conversation to help applicants understand the commitment of attending Guttman Community College.
-Applicants meet with an Admissions and Access Peer Mentor to help students make a better-informed college decision regarding their journey in starting at Guttman and understand the next steps in the admissions process.
+Following the information session, applicants are encouraged to participate in an optional thirty-minute meeting to engage in a deeper conversation to help applicants understand the commitment of attending Guttman.
+Applicants meet with an Admissions Ambassador to help students make a better-informed college decision regarding their journey in starting at Guttman and understand the next steps in the admissions process.

 CUNY Policy on the Submission of Fraudulent Documents